wilcoln/graphsage/README.md

 # GraphSage

-The goal of this project is to reproduce the paper "Inductive Representation Learning on Large Graphs"
+The goal of this project is to reproduce the paper "[Inductive Representation Learning on Large Graphs](https://arxiv.org/abs/1706.02216)".

 ## Folder structure